linux-system-roles/ad_integration/README.md

 Default: Not set

+#### ad_integration_force_rejoin

+Leave existing domain prior to performing join.
+This might be needed if the keytab is unable to authenticate with the machine account to the AD domain.

+Default: false

 #### ad_integration_auto_id_mapping

 perform automatic UID/GID mapping for users and groups, set to `false` to rely on POSIX attributes already present in Active Directory.